 What is an overbite?

 When the top front teeth stick out further than the bottom teeth, this is considered an overbite.
 Sometimes people refer to an overbite as “buck teeth.”
-Overbites are very common — especially in children — and one of the most-treated conditions here in our office.
+Overbites are very common — especially in children.
+At Atlanta Orthodontic Clinic, we are helping to breaking bad habits

 What causes an overbite?

 For many patients, their overbite is hereditary.
 They simply inherited it from their parents.
 But in other patients, an overbite is caused by lifestyle factors such as:

 - Long-term bottle use

 - Tongue thrusting, a muscular imbalance that forces the tongue to press against the front teeth

 - Tooth grinding

 Is an overbite dangerous, or is it just a cosmetic problem?